redhat-performance/quads/README.md

 This pertains to the internal interfaces that QUADS will manage for you to move sets of hosts between environments based on a schedule.
 For setting up optional publicly routable VLANS please see the [QUADS public vlan setup steps](/docs/switch-host-setup.md#define-optional-public-vlans)

-   -  VLAN design (optional, will default to `qinq: 0` below)
+   -  VLAN design (optional, will default to `qinq: false` below)

-   - ```qinq: 0``` (default) qinq VLAN separation by interface: primary, secondary and beyond QUADS-managed interfaces all match the same VLAN membership across other hosts in the same cloud allocation.
+   - ```qinq: false``` (default) qinq VLAN separation by interface: primary, secondary and beyond QUADS-managed interfaces all match the same VLAN membership across other hosts in the same cloud allocation.
 Each interface per host is in its own VLAN, and these match across the rest of your allocated hosts by interface (all nic1, all nic2, all nic3, all nic4 etc).

-   - ```qinq: 1``` all QUADS-managed interfaces in the same qinq VLAN
+   - ```qinq: true``` all QUADS-managed interfaces in the same qinq VLAN.
+For this to take effect you need to pass the optional argument of `--qinq` to the `--define-cloud` command.

 #### Defining a New Cloud ####

 ```
-quads-cli --define-cloud cloud03 --description "Messaging AMQ" --force --cloud-owner epresley --cc-users "jdoe jhoffa" --cloud-ticket 423625 --qinq 0
+quads-cli --define-cloud cloud03 --description "Messaging AMQ" --force --cloud-owner epresley --cc-users "jdoe jhoffa" --cloud-ticket 423625 --qinq
 ```

    - Now that you've defined your new cloud you'll want to allocate machines and a schedule.